U.S. Route 277: History

 When US 277 was commissioned in 1930, it ended at the Mexico–United States border in Del Rio, Texas.
 It was extended southeast to its present terminus in 1952.
 The original northern terminus was in Oklahoma City at its intersection with parent route US 77 and US 62.
 The northern terminus remained there until 1964. when it was truncated to its present terminus following the completion of the H.E.
 Bailey Turnpike and the connecting US 62 freeway into Oklahoma City, which would become I-44 in the 1980s.
 The section of highway through Wichita Falls was recently upgraded to a freeway.
 Known as Kell Boulevard, the freeway opened in late-2009/early-2010.

 As of February 2010, US 277 allows a speed limit of 75 mph only in Dimmit County, Texas.

+Future

+On March 15, 2022, a bill was signed by President Joe Biden that added the extension of I-27 north to Raton, New Mexico, and south to Laredo to the Interstate Highway System.
+The extension would utilize the US 277 corridor between San Angelo and Carrizo Springs, Texas.